Skip to main content

 The AI lookalike model uses machine learning to identify which users in the base audience are most similar to users in the seed audience.
 This provides increased reach while maintaining strict privacy guarantees since your seed audience cannot be re-identified from the lookalike audience.

-- Adjust the Precision vs Reach slider to balance similarity and audience size, informed by the quality score (see Technical details below)
+• Adjust the Precision vs Reach slider to balance similarity and audience size, informed by the quality score and the quality charts (see Technical details below)

 Selecting the audience size

-The sizing of the lookalike audience depends on several factors: Most importantly the media budget and desired reach but also the audience quality score or the ROC curve, it informs if the performance of the model decreases past a certain point.
+The sizing of the lookalike audience depends on several factors: Most importantly the media budget and desired reach, but also the audience quality score, the lift curve, and the ROC curve — they inform if the performance of the model decreases past a certain point.
 Some further considerations:

 Technical details